 3. AOBRDs are not subject to the output file requirement

 Unlike electronic logging devices, AOBRDs are not subject to the output file requirements.
-Also, unidentified driving events are not required to be resolved.
+Also, unidentified trips are not required to be resolved.

 4. Drive at a higher speed without triggering drive time